Radioh/DotnetMemoryDebugging/README.md

 dotnet-dump analyze <dump file>
 ```

+5. Run the examples and use the cheat sheet to identify the root cause of the memory issue by following the steps in the [NetMemoryDebugCheatsheet.md](NetMemoryDebugCheatsheet.md) file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.